CLINICAL PSYCHOLOGY COURSE DESCRIPTIONS

 PG 843 Psychopathology.
 An overview of the major theories, concepts, issues, data and research methodologies of psychopathology, including an introduction to official diagnostic nomenclature.

-PG 850 General Linear Model: Regression.
+PG 850 General Linear Models: Regression.
 Concepts and techniques of hypothesis development, experimental design, data analysis, and an introduction to APA style for research reports.
 (First year)

-PG 851 General Linear Model: ANOVA.
+PG 851 General Linear Models: ANOVA.
 The design and analysis of multivariable experiments and quasi-experiments.
 Prerequisite: PG850.
 (First year)

 PG 852 Advanced Research Methods.
 This course focuses on individual hypothesis formulation, and the planning, execution, and reporting of a psychological experiment.
 Prerequisite: PG851.
-(First year PhD)
+(Second year PhD)

 PG 853 Program Evaluation.
 This course covers the major models and methods of evaluating the effects of intervention packages or programs on individuals, couples, families, groups and organizations.
 The emphasis is on procedures which the practicing clinical psychologist may use to set goals and objectives, document services, evaluate outcomes, perform cost/benefit analyses, and use available information to improve professional services.
 Prerequisite: PG851.
-(First year PsyD)
+(Second or third year PsyD)

 PG 855 Psychometric Theory.
 An introduction to principles of psychometric theory, with a specific focus on the development, selection, use, and evaluation of standard psychological assessment instruments for clinical and research applications.
 (First year)